OPS-E2E-PPE/microsoft-authentication-library-for-python/msal-python-conceptual/advanced/managed-identity.md

 ## Caching

 By default, MSAL Python supports in-memory caching.
-MSAL does not support cache extensibility for managed identity because of security concerns when using distributed cache.
-Since a token acquired for managed identity belongs to an Azure resource, using a distributed cache might expose it to the other Azure resources sharing the cache.
+MSAL Python also support cache extensibility for managed identity, so that you may persist the token cache on disk.
+This can be useful if you are writing a command-line script in Python.
+We do not recommend sharing managed identity token cache among multiple machines.